wri/cities-thermal-comfort-modeling/README.md

 ### Running the system
    1. Open a Windows command prompt
-      1. Enter and run the "gotcm" command to take you to the C:\CTCM_processing folder and activate the cities-thermal conda environment.
+      1. Enter and run the "gotcm" command to take you to the C:\CTCM_data_setup folder and activate the cities-thermal conda environment.
       1. To run a pre-check of the configurations in your city folder:
          1. Execute the _run_CTCM_pre_check.bat script by simply entering the script name and hitting Enter.
          1. Confirm that it returns "Passed all validation checks"